AmcorPackaging/Liquiform-wiki/CMS-Structure.md

 ## Content Types:
 A content type consists of a set of fields and other information.

-Structure of Our Content Types:
+Structure of Liquiform Content Types:

 - headerContent:
   - page
   - headerTitle